energnn/energnn/docs/basics.rst

 The order of an hyper-edge is the cardinality of its **ports**.

 In practice, a :class:`~energnn.graph.Graph` is a dictionary of :class:`~energnn.graph.HyperEdgeSet` objects.
-For computations with JAX, we use :class:`energnn.graph.JaxGraph`, which is an optimized version compatible with automatic differentiation.
+For computations with JAX, construct the graph with a :class:`~energnn.graph.JaxBackend` instance, which makes it compatible with automatic differentiation and JAX transformations.

 See the :doc:`tutorial_notebook` for an example of H2MG data.